 We had some red shoes and some baby pink chucks already.
 Black leggings too because it was a chilly night.
 We brought along denim jackets, which fit over the outfits perfectly!

 The girls were such a huge hit and they had a ball (pun not intended, but I’ll take it!).
-It was kitschy, fun and appropriate!
+It was kitschy, fun, and appropriate!
 AND we scored so many home runs, started the “wave” and won!
-Oh, and the Fun Zone they have here in Philly was tasteful decorated like a haunted house!
+Oh, and the Fun Zone they have here in Philly was tastefully decorated like a haunted house!
 It was awesome!
-Definitely putting this event on the list again for next year!
+I’m definitely putting this event on the list again for next year!

 My “Popcorn” finally made it to the top of the 35ft rock wall and my “Cotton Candy” ate herself… laughing the entire time.